Clémentine Delauney: Visions of Atlantis

 On 6 December 2013 it was announced via the Visions of Atlantis Facebook page that Clémentine Delauney has joined the band as the new lead vocalist, along with Siegfried Samer (who was replaced by Michele Guaitoli at the end of 2018).

 Various live performances followed before the release of the Old Routes – New Waters EP in 2016, on which Delauney and Samer re-recorded some of the band's biggest hits.

 The band's sixth album The Deep & the Dark followed in 2018, to which she contributed as lead singer and the main lyricist, together with singer Siegfried Samer.

 Apart from writing the lyrics, Delauney is also responsible for the broad thematic universe of Visions of Atlantis, including concepts for music videos, photo shoots and costumes, which she showcased in the following years with the studio albums Wanderers (released 30 August 2019) and Pirates (released 13 May 2022).
 On 20 March 2024 it was announced a new album called Pirates II – Armada will be released in July 2024.
 Alongside with this announcement the first single, "Armada" was released via Napalm Records.
-This single was followed by two more, "Monster" and "Tonight I'm Alive" before the ninth studio album was released on 5 July 2024.
+This single was followed by two more, "Monsters" and "Tonight I'm Alive" before the ninth studio album was released on 5 July 2024.